ngcm/PythonTool-Mod/pages/installation.md

 ## Quick installation guide

 Get Minecraft running with Forge installed on it.
-Donwload both [RaspberryJam](https://github.com/arpruss/raspberryjammod/releases/latest) and [PyCraft mods](/testtt/downloads/) for your favourite Minecraft version.
+Donwload both [RaspberryJam](https://github.com/arpruss/raspberryjammod/releases/latest) and [PythonTool mods](/testtt/downloads/) for your favourite Minecraft version.
 Install them by placing the `.jar` mod files in your `minecraft/mods/**version**/` folder.
 RaspberryJam's `mcpipy` folder needs to be present in `minecraft/mcpipy` as well, it can be downloaded from the same [link](https://github.com/arpruss/raspberryjammod/releases/latest) under the name `python-sripts.zip`.
 Install [Python](https://www.python.org/downloads/) as well, both Python 2 or Python 3 will work.

 PythonTool Mod uses a personal folder of your choice to store your scripts.
-This folder can be changed to any in your system in PyCraft's configuration menu, in Minecraft main menu.
+This folder can be changed to any in your system in PythonTool's configuration menu, in Minecraft main menu.
 By default it points to the `minecraft/mcpipy` folder you just downloaded, so that you can use the many examples that come there.

-To use your selection of scripts, create a folder called `pycraft` in your desktop and move your desired scripts there.
+To use your selection of scripts, create a folder called `pythontool` in your desktop and move your desired scripts there.
 Change the personal folder in PythonTool's settings menu.
-All the Python scripts present in this folder will be in the Computer Block from PyCraft.
+All the Python scripts present in this folder will be in the Computer Block from PythonTool.

 Have a look at the [user guide](/testtt/userguide/) to learn everything about PythonTool Mod, and check the [start coding guide](/testtt/startcoding/) to learn about how to make your own scripts.
 Happy programming!